drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 This was a test run to ensure everything works fine for you; you do not need to complete the run at this point.
 When the two windows with plots appear, you may terminate the run using <span style="background-color:black"><span style="color:white">`Ctrl + C`</span></span>.

+[!TIP]
+It might take some time for the plots to appear, especially if OMP_NUM_THREADS has been set to 2; don't kill the run before the plots appear.

 ### Using inlists

  MESA/star currently has five inlist sections.
 Each section contains the options for a different aspect of MESA.